Sacatar: Transforming Lives, Promoting a Global Vision

 In the 1980s, an American painter bought the property from the Instituto Feminino, and for many years ran it as a small exclusive hotel.

 In 2000, the Instituto Sacatar purchased the property.
 The first Fellows arrived in September 2001.
 In 2002, we built a support building with a laundry room, pantry, a staff kitchen and employee bathrooms.
 In 2005 we added five small buildings clustered around the coconut grove facing the ocean, including an administration building, a wood-working shop, two studios with internal gardens and a raised studio with panoramic ocean views.
 In 2010 we added the dance and music studios.
-In 2020, we built four additional studios and bedroom suites on the western half of the property.
+During covid lockdown in 2020-21, we built four additional studios, and we renovated a century-old house on site into four additional bedroom suites.